Basic Cataloging in Alma

 - Temporary Item policy – Enter the temporary item policy that should be used when circulating the material.

 **Note: once the material goes back to its permanent location, the Item is in temporary location button will be set to No, and all fields will default back to their previous values.
+For more about temporary locations see: Assigning an Item to a Temporary Location

 Related Trainings: